SeaQuest’s Guide to Axolotls

 Are Axolotls Good Pets?

 One reason for the explosion in popularity of having Axolotls as pets is that they’re very enjoyable to view.
 These amphibians tend to notice when they’re being watched, and they like to put on a show, suddenly becoming even more active for an audience.
-Axolotls are considered to be rather docile and will rarely show aggression when left on their own.
+Axolotls are considered rather docile and rarely show aggression when left on their own.

 • Axolotls can lay up to 1,100 eggs at a time!